The boy who’s proud to be a killer

 The fact that Cornick’s attack happened at a Catholic college also speaks of the way in which much of the church has embraced evolution over the creation account in Genesis.

 Only a moral and legal code based on Christian morality will act as some sort of restraint to such tendencies.
 But once there is the justification that it’s ‘natural’ to kill, this will happen more.
 The analogy can be made with depression/suicide; even if depression in a culture remains at a constant level, the percentage of those who then give in to their impulse to self-destruct will be higher when people think life has no meaning and there is no afterlife.
+The fact that Cornick’s attack happened at a Catholic college also speaks of the way in which much of the church has embraced evolution over the creation account in Genesis.
+Science, some churches say, has shown the Genesis account of creation to be wrong, so it is appropriate to take a different view.2

 So, even in church-run schools children are told that man is just an animal, that death and violence are a natural part of evolution, and that ‘only the fittest survive’, so it is no wonder that young people are wallowing in utter hopelessness.5